evidhai/notes-techpechu-com/pages/Cloudformation.md

 		- Outputs: to output details of resource created
 			- To output values like VPC ID , subnetID
 			- ![image.png](../assets/image_1653202804013_0.png)
+			- Cross stack Reference
+				- To use output in abother stack `Fn::Import`
 		- Conditionals : Conditions to perform on resource creation
 		- Metadata
 		- Cn